FindMySchool LogoFindMySchool

 Breakfast club runs 07:30 to 08:25.
 After-school provision is described as daily clubs, with specifics shared during the year.
 For transport, many families in this part of Manchester rely on public transport and walking routes; confirm realistic journey times at the times your child will travel, and consider what happens on the earlier-finish days.

-GCSE progress is slightly below average.
+• GCSE progress is slightly below average.
 A Progress 8 score of -0.13 suggests pupils make marginally less progress than similar pupils nationally.
-Families should ask what has changed in teaching, curriculum sequencing, and intervention since the 2024 exam cohort.
+Families should ask what has changed in teaching, curriculum sequencing, and intervention in response to the current 2025 dataset.

 The East Manchester Academy is a school with clear recent improvement signals, backed by strong judgements for leadership and personal development in March 2025.
 The academic picture is more mixed, sitting around the middle of England on FindMySchool’s GCSE ranking and slightly below average on Progress 8.
 The offer will suit families who value a structured day, visible personal development, and planned enrichment that is built into the timetable, and who want a state-funded secondary in East Manchester with stable leadership.
 Admission is not the only question here; the better question is whether the curriculum and literacy support match your child’s needs, especially in key stage 4.

 The most recent inspection (March 2025) graded Quality of Education and Behaviour and Attitudes as Good, and Personal Development and Leadership and Management as Outstanding.
-In performance terms, the school’s FindMySchool GCSE ranking sits in line with the middle 35% of schools in England, with a slightly below-average Progress 8 score, so it is best viewed as a school on an improving trajectory rather than a consistently high-attaining exam specialist.
+In performance terms, the school’s current FindMySchool GCSE ranking is 2,190th out of 3,895 schools in England for academic outcomes and 1,493rd out of 3,688 overall, with a slightly below-average Progress 8 score, so it is best viewed as a school on an improving trajectory rather than a consistently high-attaining exam specialist.

 The latest inspection took place on 18 and 19 March 2025.
 The key judgements were Good for Quality of Education, Good for Behaviour and Attitudes, Outstanding for Personal Development, and Outstanding for Leadership and Management.

 Applications are made through Manchester City Council’s coordinated admissions process.
-The admissions round for September 2026 opened on 01 July 2025, and the on-time deadline is 31 October 2025, with offers scheduled for 02 March 2026.
+The admissions round for September 2027 opens on 1 July 2026, and the on-time deadline is 31 October 2026, with offers scheduled for 1 March 2027.

 The school day starts at 08:25, with pupils expected to arrive by 08:15.
 The finish time is 15:35 on Monday and Tuesday, and 14:40 on Wednesday, Thursday and Friday.
 Breakfast club operates from 07:30 to 08:25.